apache/axis-axis2-java-core/modules/samples/ping/README.txt

 Building the Service
 ====================

-Type "ant generate.service" from Axis2_HOME/samples/pingingservices directory.
+Type "ant generate.service" from AXIS2_HOME/samples/ping directory,
-Then deploy the
-Axis2_HOME/samples/pingingservices/build/PingService.aar
+to generate the service and deploy it into AXIS2_HOME/repository/services

 Running the Client
 ==================

-Type ant run.client in the Axis2_HOME/samples/pingingservices directory
+Type ant run.client in the Axis2_HOME/samples/ping directory

+Note
+====
+Sometimes, if you're having trouble running the client successfully, It may be necessary to clean the services repository before you generate the service, deploy it and run the client. (i.e. delete services created from previous samples.)

 Help
 ====